-Turning Frustration Metrics into Actionable Insights.
+Turning Frustration Signals into Actionable Insights

 You can search all your sessions in FullStory for Rage Click events and then watch replays of those sessions to analyze and understand the user behavior that precedes the event.